 How an Email Campaign Can Help Search Engine Marketing

 Email marketing campaigns have additional benefits to a company or organization’s bottom line.
 Targeted email campaigns can also increase website traffic.
-The purpose of email marketing is to either inspire a client or prospect to buy (or contact the sales department immediately), or to drive traffic through a website where an individual may become more familiar with the brand.
-Prospects and customers that visit a website via an email campaign are better informed about products, services and specials and are likely to become return visitors and loyal clients who want to build a relationship with the company or organization.
+The purpose of email marketing is to either inspire a client or prospect to buy (or contact the sales department immediately) or to drive traffic through a website where an individual may become more familiar with the brand.
+Prospects and customers that visit a website via an email campaign are better informed about products, services, and specials and are likely to become return visitors and loyal clients who want to build a relationship with the company or organization.

 Three Steps to a Successful Email Marketing Campaign

-There are many facets to beginning and continuing a professional email campaign that is effective.
+There are many facets to the beginning and continuing a professional email campaign that is effective.
 First, a company or organizational leader must select the right email service provider, because a large volume of emails cannot usually be sent via most email addresses without being ‘flagged.’
 Some examples of email platforms include Vertical Response and Constant Contact.
 Second, a targeted email list must be compiled and converted into the proper format for the email service provider website or software.
 Third, and perhaps most importantly, the content for a monthly, bi-monthly or weekly email campaign must be in sync with other marketing strategies, and created and executed on a regular basis.

 Online Marketing for Small Business Should Include an Email Campaign

 If emails received from any company are to remain ‘in-box worthy’ then the information must be interesting and offer relevant information to the intended audience.
-Email marketing is similar to other online marketing methods because there must be a steady stream of generation of new, interesting content for it to be a success and generate real ROI.
+Email marketing is similar to other online marketing methods because there must be a steady stream of a generation of new, interesting content for it to be a success and generate real ROI.
 Without proper strategy and execution, an email campaign might just fall flat and not produce the results anticipated.

-In the beginning of the Internet’s popularity, when email marketing was in its infancy, not much was known about the ROI of email campaigns.
+At the beginning of the Internet’s popularity, when email marketing was in its infancy, not much was known about the ROI of email campaigns.
 There was very little written about effective Email campaign methodology and measurement of ROI.
 Now, email marketing has become a type of science, with most Web analytics programs providing accurate measurement of results.
 Small businesses marketing online benefit greatly by hiring a consultant or expert in email marketing to formulate, execute, and measure the results of Email campaigns.